The House on the Edge of the Park: Plot

 Alex and Ricky proceed to beat on their hosts-turned-hostages, with Alex slashing Tom's face with the razor and smashing his face into the poker table.
 Ricky holds the others at bay with a wine bottle while Alex sexually assaults both Gloria and Glenda.
 Lisa runs to an upstairs bedroom where she tries to escape, but Alex catches her and proceeds to rape her.
 When Alex takes Lisa downstairs to rejoin the others, the doorbell rings.
 Alex forces Gloria to answer; when she opens the door, it's their teenage neighbor, Cindy.
 Alex grabs Cindy while Gloria tries to escape.
 Still holding the broken wine bottle, Ricky runs outside after Gloria and catches her, showing Gloria that he means no harm by tossing aside the wine bottle.
 Gloria responds to his simple nature by taking off her clothes and seducing him.

 Inside, Alex cuts Cindy's blouse off with the razor while singing.
 Ricky then returns to the house with Gloria just as Alex forces Cindy to strip off the rest of her clothes and repeatedly slashes her with his razor.
 At this point, Ricky changes his mind and attempts to stop Alex.
 Upset at being betrayed by his friend, Alex turns against Ricky, slashes his abdomen wide open, and then breaks down in regret.

 Bloodied and battered, Tom runs into the nearby study and pulls a 9mm pistol out from a desk drawer.
 Tom shoots Alex a few times, then kicks him through the glass back door.
 Gloria and the other women untie Howard, and the five descend upon the fatally wounded Alex lying on the ground.
 Tom removes the locket Alex is wearing and reveals the reason for all this: the woman Alex raped and murdered at the park is Tom's sister, and Tom wants revenge.
 He and Lisa lured them to Gloria's house so they could kill them and make it look like self-defense.
 After shouting at him, Tom shoots the wounded Alex in the groin, making him fall into the swimming pool.
 Tom and Lisa take turns shooting Alex, who thrashes weakly in the water before a final bullet to the head by Howard finishes him for good.

 Gloria stops Howard from shooting Ricky after returning to the house, while Glenda tends to the wounded Cindy.
 Tom and Lisa go into the study to talk about their plan.
-Tom says that it worked out for the best despite some mistakes and then picks up the phone to call the police.
+Tom says it worked out for the best despite some mistakes, then picks up the phone to call the police.